developer-zebra/developer-zebra-site/src/emdk-for-android/7-2/guide/about/index.md

  * Supported value ranges from 1&ndash;8 in increments of 1.
 * **Support for Decode Screen Notification** displays a screen overlay as a notification on a successful decode.
 Supports the following parameters in `ScannerConfig.ScanParams`:
  * `decodeScreenNotification` enables/disables decode screen notification
-* **Support for Presentation mode** activates continuous scene detection; scanning begins upon motion detection without a trigger press.
-Supports the following parameters:
- * enum `SceneDetectionQualifier` under `ScannerConfig` acts as a qualifier for starting scene detection when Presentation is selected as Aim Type.
- * Reader parameter `sceneDetectionQualifier` in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` activates the Presentation mode of scanning based on a Scene Detection Qualifier.
- * enum `AimType` in `ScannerConfig` Presentation option enables this mode.
 * Added `ScannerConfig.ScanParams` scanner parameters:
  * `decodeScreenNotificationTime` sets the length of time (in milliseconds) to display the screen overlay upon successful decode.
  * `decodeScreenTranslucencyLevel` sets the percentage of translucency (from 20&ndash;50; in increments of 5) of the decode screen notification overlay.